Jerkiller/sudoku-lcd/README.md

 ## Execution

-Given that we want to solve sudoku "sudoku-samples/11.txt", ww need to run the following commands:
+Given that we want to solve sudoku "sudoku-samples/11.txt", we need to run the following commands:

 ### Go